Best Practices and Optimization

 Writing clean, modular, and maintainable CSS

 Clean, modular, and maintainable CSS is essential for building scalable and easy-to-manage web applications.
 Whether you’re working solo or with a team, well-structured CSS prevents code duplication, improves readability, and simplifies long-term maintenance.
+For beginners or a quick refresher, you can explore the Introduction to CSS course to ground the basics.

 1. Use Meaningful Naming Conventions